pushkar/ml/README.md

 The code demonstrates a few functionalities in Matlab

+### Training Neural Networks

+* Using Randomized Hill Climbing
-* Using Genetic Algorithms to train NN
+* Using Genetic Algorithms
-* Using Simulated Annealing to train NN
+* Using Simulated Annealing

-* Travelling Salesman Problem
+### Optimizing Travelling Salesman

+* Using Randomized Hill Climbing
+* Using Genetic Algorithms
+* Using Simulated Annealing